matt9527-marist/MyObsidianNotes/Machine Learning/004 Data Preprocessing.md

 ![[Pasted image 20250915164111.png]]

-Usage of these estimators can form the *Data Pre-processing Piepli*
+Usage of these estimators can form the *Data Pre-processing Pipeline*.